 Once they had shut down community testing on 12th March, the government – desperate to get the large numbers of self-isolating NHS staff back to work – switched to increased NHS staff testing.

-On 24th March, the government opened a central NHS Coronavirus test lab in Milton Keynes, to run the tests for active viral infection.
+On 24th March, the government opened a central Coronavirus test lab in Milton Keynes, to run the tests for active viral infection.
 The BBC Milton Keynes news website made it clear that the testing is aimed at,

 “Healthcare and key workers [who] are currently being sent home if they show any symptoms at all but could possibly continue working if they tested negative.”